ilikescience/ilikescience.github.io/_posts/2018-02-19-design-exercises.markdown

 {% include image.html src="/images/exercise-3.jpg" caption="7x7 cube from <a href='https://albacube.com/products/7x7-rubiks-cube-linglong-69mm-shengshou-albacube'>Alacube</a>" %}

 I can't solve a regular Rubik's Cube.
-To me, this Rubik's Cubeputs the allure of success even further out of reach.
+To me, this Rubik's Cube puts the allure of success even further out of reach.

 **Why is it bad?** If all Rubik's Cubes were this complicated, very few people would ever pick one up.